-The County does not have the resources to monitor fecal coliform (FC) in Franks Creek at this time.
+The County does not have the resources to monitor fecal coliform (FC) in the Tributary To Franks Creek at this time.
 Therefore, quarterly fecal sampling in streams impaired with FC will be contracted to a private environmental firm who will engage a certified laboratory for analytical services and reporting.
 See Table 3: Sampling Schedule for proposed sampling months.